MedFlowSeg: Flow Matching for Medical Image Segmentation with Frequency-Aware Attention: Methodology

+The generative trajectory in flow matching evolves from noisy intermediate states to structured segmentation targets, while the Condition Network provides clean and static semantic priors extracted from the input image.
+This creates an intrinsic discrepancy between the two streams, particularly at the bottleneck stage where features mainly encode compressed global anatomical semantics.
+As the flow features are strongly timestep-dependent and often contaminated by unstable local responses during generation, directly coupling them with deterministic condition features in a shared representation space may lead to inconsistent semantic alignment and unreliable feature interaction.

+To address this issue, we introduce Frequency-Aware Attention (FA-Attention), which refines the bottleneck condition feature $c^0$ using the current flow feature $f$ as a dynamic reference.
+As illustrated in Figure~\ref{framework}(b), FA-Attention processes $f$ and $c^0$ through two complementary pathways: a spectral branch for global semantic alignment and a spatial-token branch for discrepancy modeling.

-As illustrated in Figure~\ref{framework}(b), the input features $f$ and $c^0$ are processed along two parallel paths.
-In the frequency domain, both flow and condition features are first transformed via FFT, followed by FiLM modulation, patch embedding, and positional encoding to form token sequences $\hat{T}_f$ and $\hat{T}_c$.
-Cross-attention is then applied to enable interaction between the two streams, where $\hat{T}_c$ serves as the query and $\hat{T}_f$ provides key-value pairs, producing refined frequency-aware condition tokens $\hat{T}_F$.
-This branch captures global dependencies and aligns semantic representations with the current noisy state.
+In the spectral branch, both bottleneck features are first transformed by Fast Fourier Transform (FFT).
+The resulting frequency-domain features are then processed by FiLM modulation, patch embedding, and positional encoding to form token sequences $\hat{T}_f$ and $\hat{T}_c$.
+We perform cross-attention with $\hat{T}_c$ as the query and $\hat{T}_f$ as the key-value pairs:

+Since FFT represents features from a global spectral view, this branch helps the condition tokens capture long-range dependencies and align coarse anatomical structures with current noisy flow state.

-In parallel, the spatial domain branch preserves the original real-valued features and focuses on explicitly modeling their discrepancy.
-After FiLM modulation and patch embedding, the features are projected into token representations $\tilde{T}_f$ and $\tilde{T}_c$.
-To this end, we introduce a Token Discrepancy Extractor (TD-X), as shown in Figure~\ref{tdx}.
-Given the flow token $T_f$ and condition token $T_c$, TD-X constructs three complementary cues:
+In parallel, the spatial-token branch operates on the original real-valued bottleneck features, preserving the relative spatial organization of feature tokens.
+After FiLM modulation and patch embedding, we obtain token representations $T_f$ and $T_c$.
+To explicitly characterize their local mismatch, we introduce the Token Discrepancy Extractor (TD-X), as shown in Figure~\ref{tdx}.
+TD-X constructs three complementary cues:

 where $\odot$ denotes element-wise multiplication.
-The Agreement cue $T_a$ captures consistent responses, the Difference cue $T_d$ reflects discrepancy magnitude, and the Residual cue $T_r$ encodes directional variation.
-These cues are independently encoded and fused into a unified evidence representation, which is used to recalibrate both token streams, yielding discrepancy-aware tokens $\tilde{T}_f$ and $\tilde{T}_c$.
+The agreement cue $T_a$ captures co-activated responses, the difference cue $T_d$ measures discrepancy magnitude, and the residual cue $T_r$ preserves directional variation.
+These cues are independently encoded and fused into an evidence token $T_z$, which recalibrates the original tokens and produces discrepancy-aware spatial tokens $\tilde{T}_f$ and $\tilde{T}_c$.